 Russell had a homeowner last year who specified they would like Garapa timber, and fortunately the client had done their research as the timber requires a pre-seal on all four sides before assembling.

-“The homeowners liked the colour of the timber, it was good to work with, had a really nice finish, and they were aware of the care needed to maintain their deck,” says Russell.
+“The homeowners liked the colour of the timber, it was good to work with, had a really nice finish, and they were aware of the care needed to maintain their deck,” Russell says.

-“Majority of people want their decks built with Kwila, but there are drawbacks; I’ve got a Kwila deck at home, and when the purple tannins leeched onto the concrete, the wife wasn’t happy,” laughs Russel.
+“Majority of people want their decks built with kwila, but there are drawbacks; I’ve got a kwila deck at home, and when the purple tannins leeched onto the concrete, the wife wasn’t happy,” Russell laughs.

 He mentioned it had been under a year since he used a water-based sealer, and will most likely water blast it off to re-do it with an oil-based sealer for a better finish.

-“Pine is cheaper than Kwila, and it’s easier to work with,” says Matthew.
+“Pine is cheaper than kwila, and it’s easier to work with,” Matthew says.

-He mentioned clients are opting for local Pine due to the lower cost of materials, and are willing to pay for repairs after the product starts to wane.
+He mentioned clients are opting for local pine due to the lower cost of materials, and they are willing to pay for repairs after the product starts to wane.